DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/readme.md

 When sending a document via email, a basic email body can be included thanks to the *Document Report email body* functionality, which was enabled by default starting with version 10.0.39.
 This is a different feature from Smart Send that creates dynamic, transaction-based email templates using the Organization email templates.

+**How do I send my confirmation to the contact on my order instead of the main contact on the account ?**
+From the Recipient drop down menu in Email Parameters, simply select "Specific" for the nominated report.
+This will use the email address specified on the sales order header or purchase order header.

 ### Blob Storage Errors

 **When sending my file via Smart Send I get "Message: The specified blob already exists."**